allan-huang/remote-procedure-call/README.md

 - slf4j-api-1.7.10.jar

 ### Get Started ###
-- Please refer to three classes defined in the `test.tw.me.ychuang.rfc` package: `BizServiceSkeleton`, `BizServiceStub`, and `BizServiceTest` classes separately.
+- Please refer to three classes defined in the `test.tw.me.ychuang.rpc` package: `BizServiceSkeleton`, `BizServiceStub`, and `BizServiceTest` classes separately.

-- Starting up the client or/and server processes that is dependent on rfc-client.properties or/and rfc-server.properties whether are found in the classpath.
+- Starting up the client or/and server processes that is dependent on rpc-client.properties or/and rpc-server.properties whether are found in the classpath.

-- `ClientChannelManager` in the `tw.me.ychuang.rfc` package provides several convenient methods for management, e.g. `pauseChannelProxies(serverHost, serverPort)`, `stopChannelProxies(serverHost, serverPort)`, and `restartChannelProxies(serverHost, serverPort)` methods.
+- `ClientChannelManager` in the `tw.me.ychuang.rpc` package provides several convenient methods for management, e.g. `pauseChannelProxies(serverHost, serverPort)`, `stopChannelProxies(serverHost, serverPort)`, and `restartChannelProxies(serverHost, serverPort)` methods.

 ### License ###

-**Remote Function Call** is released under version 2.0 of the [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)
+**Remote Procedure Call** is released under version 2.0 of the [Apache Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)